zejyun6018/ipi-doc-source/source/iot_pi/HowToFlashImage.md

-title: How to flash image to SD Card
+title: How to Flash image SD Card
 ---

 The procedure to describes how to flash **Ubuntu/Yocto** image with u-boot, Linux kernel and filesystem to the SD Card